rdebiasec/gabriellas-website/README.md

 - 📱 **Mobile-First** - Responsive design that works perfectly on all devices
 - 📷 **Photo Gallery** - Browse photos with lightbox, slideshow, and download options
 - 🎥 **Video Gallery** - Watch videos with fullscreen and download support
-- 📄 **Documents Section** - Organized repository of important documents
+- 💌 **Gaby's Wall** - Collect short, public notes to Gabriella with exportable JSON backups
+- 📚 **Gaby's Book** - Warm message from Jimena Cortes with a link to the upcoming book launch
 - ⏱️ **Timeline View** - Chronological organization of all memories
 - 🔍 **Search Functionality** - Search across all content
 - 🏷️ **Categories** - Filter content by category
-- ⬇️ **Download Options** - Download photos, videos, and documents
+- ⬇️ **Download Options** - Download photos and videos directly
 - 🎞️ **Slideshow** - Automatic slideshow for photos
 - 🖼️ **Fullscreen Viewing** - Full-screen lightbox for photos and videos